Cold Case (film)

 The film marks the directorial debut of cinematographer Tanu Balak.
 With a formal announcement made in September 2020, the principal shooting of the film began on 31 October, and was completed on 7 December 2020.
-It was filmed mostly in Trivandrum around 36 days.
-Prakash Alex composed the film score while Gireesh Gangadharan and Jomon T. John jointley handled the cinematography, and Shameer Muhammed edited the film.
+It was filmed mostly in Trivandrum, with filming lasting around 36 days.
+Prakash Alex composed the film score while Gireesh Gangadharan and Jomon T. John jointly handled the cinematography, and Shameer Muhammed edited the film.
 Cold Case was released on 30 June 2021 on Amazon Prime Video, bypassing theatrical release due to COVID-19-related cinema closures.

 Plot

 The movie opens with a Hindu exorcism ritual in Varanasi and a Muslim exorcism ritual in Kerala.